-- In lieu of preparing a joint pretrial conference statement, the parties shall meet 1. and confer in person and prepare a jointly signed proposed final pretrial order to be filed fourteen (14) calendar days in advance of the final pretrial conference.
-This joint pretrial conference order should contain: (i) a brief description of the substance of claims and defenses which remain to be decided; (ii) a statement of all relief sought; (iii) all stipulated facts; (iv) a list of all factual issues that remain to be tried, organized by claims; (v) a joint exhibit list in numerical order, including a brief description of the exhibit and Bates numbers, a blank column for when it will be offered into evidence, a blank column for when it may be received into evidence, and a blank column for any limitations on its use; and (vi) each party's separate witness list for its case-inchief witnesses (including those appearing by deposition) providing, for all such witnesses other than an individual plaintiff and an individual defendant, a short statement of the substance of his/her testimony and, separately, what, if any, non-cumulative testimony the witness will offer.
+1. In lieu of preparing a joint pretrial conference statement, the parties shall meet and confer in person and prepare a jointly signed proposed final pretrial order to be filed fourteen (14) calendar days in advance of the final pretrial conference.
+This joint pretrial conference order should contain: (i) a brief description of the substance of claims and defenses which remain to be decided; (ii) a statement of all relief sought; (iii) all stipulated facts; (iv) a list of all factual issues that remain to be tried, stating the issues and organized by claims; (v) a joint exhibit list in numerical order, including a brief description of the exhibit and Bates numbers, a blank column for when it will be offered into evidence, a blank column for when it may be received into evidence, and a blank column for any limitations on its use; and (vi) each party's separate witness list for its case-in-chief witnesses (including those appearing by deposition) providing, for all such witnesses other than an individual plaintiff and an individual defendant, a short statement of the substance of his/her testimony and, separately, what, if any, non-cumulative testimony the witness will offer.
 If non-cumulative testimony is not detailed, the Court will presume the witness is cumulative.
 For each witness, state an hour/minute time estimate for direct and for cross examination.
 The Court uses this information to estimate the time limits to be allocated for trial.
 Items (v) and (vi) should be appendices to the proposed order.
-The proposed order should also state which issues, if any, are for the Court to decide, rather than the jury.
-The objective is to convert the proposed order to a final order with the benefit of any discussion at the final pretrial conference. - 2.
-In addition to the joint pretrial order, fourteen (14) days in advance of the final pretrial conference, the parties shall file the following materials:
+The objective is to convert the proposed order to a final order with the benefit of any discussion at the final pretrial conference.

+2. In addition to the joint pretrial order, fourteen (14) days in advance of the final pretrial conference, the parties shall file the following materials: